jorisvandenbossche/course-python-data/notebooks/python_intro/05-functions-write.md

 print(multiply_it(3))
 print(multiply_it(3, 3))
+print(multiply_it(3, multiplication_factor=4))
 ```

-The order of the keyword arguments does not matter, but it is good practice to use the same ordering as the function's definition.
+The order of the keyword arguments (when specifying by name) does not matter, but it is good practice to use the same ordering as the function's definition.
 Keyword arguments
 are a very convenient feature for defining functions with a variable number of arguments, especially when default values are to be used in most calls to the function.